Trump OKs wider Syria oil field mission, raising legal questions about limits on defensive action | The Japan Times

 He added that while the U.S. Constitution bestows significant war powers on the president, those are generally meant to be about self-defense and for the collective defense of the country.
 Arguing that securing the oil is necessary for national security “just strikes me as a bridge too far,” he said.

-Members of Congress, including Sen. Tim Kaine, D-Va., have also raised objections to the Trump administration using the AUMF as a basis for war against a sovereign government.
+Members of Congress, including Democratic Virginia Sen. Tim Kaine, have also raised objections to the Trump administration using the AUMF as a basis for war against a sovereign government.
 That type of action, he and others have argued, required approval by Congress.

-Trump, Esper and other defense leaders have said it’s important to protect the oil so that Islamic State militants can’t regain control of the area and use the revenues to finance their operations.
+Trump, Esper and other defense leaders have said it is important to protect the oil so that Islamic State militants can’t regain control of the area and use the revenues to finance their operations.

 Currently, the U.S.-backed Syrian Kurdish forces have controlled the oil, supported by a small contingent of U.S. troops.
 A quiet arrangement has existed between the Kurds and the Syrian government, whereby Damascus buys the surplus through middlemen in a smuggling operation that has continued despite political differences.
 The Kurdish-led administration sells crude oil to private refiners, who use primitive homemade refineries to process fuel and diesel and sell it back to the administration.